Last Revised: April 27, 2023

 How do I schedule a Laboratory Clearance?
 The procedures for having your lab cleared by EHRS can be found on our website

 How do I get additional chemical waste labels?
-Additional chemical waste labels can be ordered and other waste supplies can be requested using our online form.
+Additional chemical waste labels can be ordered and other waste supplies can be requested using our Chemical Waste Pickup Form.

 How do I get a chemical waste satellite accumulation area poster?
-These posters can be printed from our website or they can be ordered from our office at 215-898-4454
+These posters can be printed from our website or requested through the Chemical Waste Pickup Form.
+They can also be ordered from our office at 215-898-4454.

 What should I do in the event of a chemical spill?
-The procedures for handling chemical spills can be found on the EHRS website.
+The procedures for handling chemical spills are detailed on the Emergency Info page of our website.

 What do I do with broken glass?
 All non-biological broken glass should be placed into a cardboard glassware box or bucket for disposal by housekeeping staff.
-Additional information can be found on our website.
+For more information, see Laboratory Sharps Waste.

 Does EHRS exchange mercury thermometers?
 EHRS will exchange mercury containing thermometers with non-mercury thermometers.
-The Mercury Thermometer Exchange Form can be used to make the request.
+To request these thermometers, please fill out this Non Mercury Thermometer request form.
+For more information, see Mercury Containing Thermometers

 More In Chemical-waste